 This article explores what silica is, the risk factors for exposure, the diseases and symptoms that can result from this exposure, and what your options are if you or someone you love thinks they may be suffering from silicosis or a related illness including rights to workplace compensation.

 Silica is a component of materials often used for benchtops, bricks and tiles, and some plastics.
-It The International Agency for Research on Cancer lists silica as a common carcinogen (cancer-causing substance).
+The International Agency for Research on Cancer lists silica as a common carcinogen (cancer-causing substance).

 Some common materials containing silica include: